igrigorik/http-client-hints/draft.md

 ### dh

-- Description: Device height (dh) of the client, in physical pixels.
+- Description: device-width in non-primary orientation, in density independent pixels.
 - Value Type: number

 ### dw

-- Description: Device width (dw) of the client, in physical pixels.
+- Description: device-width in primary orientation, in density independent pixels.
 - Value Type: number

 ### dpr

-- Description: Device Pixel Ratio (dpr), is the ratio between physical pixels and device-independent pixels on the device.
+- Description: Device Pixel Ratio (dpr), is the ratio between physical pixels and density independent pixels on the device.
 - Value Type: number

 Other client hints may be communicated by the client.
 The decision as to which specific hints will be sent is made by the client.